- Comprehensive Wetland Habitat Program

 The symbols above are activities permitted on this Wildlife Area.
 Click for more info.

-Location: From Knights Landing: Approximately 4.6 miles southeast of Highway 113 in Knights Landing on Roads 116 and 116B, turn left on Road 116A for 0.6 miles to the parking lot.
+Location: From Knights Landing: Approximately 4.6 miles southeast of Highway 113 in Knights Landing on Roads 116 and 116B, turn left on Road 116A for 0.6 miles.

 Maps: Directional Map (PDF) Topographic Map (PDF)